ibm-cloud-docs/watson-assistant/expressions.md

 To reference a variable in an expression, type type a dollar sign (`$`) and then select a variable from the list.
 The reference is inserted into your expression in the correct notation, referencing the variable using its variable ID rather than its display name (for example, `${step_773}` or `${customer_id}`).
 Do not edit this reference unless you want to refer to a different variable and you are sure of its variable ID.

+To reference the user-defined action or session variables in a custom built client application, use the reserved keyword prefix `user_defined_` .
+For example, use `${user_defined_my_context_var}` to get the value of `my_context_var` set by your client.
+For more information on custom built client, see [custom built client](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-api-client-get-context){: external}.

 ### Standard math
 {: #expression-syntax-math}